About me

 Enkel Design is inspired by David Bryant Copeland's Brutalist Web Design, which he likens to the architectural style Brutalism, being true to its materials, robust, and functional.
 Simplicity that works.

-This page is built according to the principle of progressive enhancement and is my attempt to find a balance between brutalist web design and modern UX – a balance that never compromises accessibility, my most important design principle.
+This page is built according to the principle of progressive enhancement and is my attempt to find a balance between brutalist web design and modern UX – a balance that never compromises accessibility, my core design principle.